 George was also a politician for a short time, being elected to the Upper House of the South Australian Parliament in 1851.
 Although a ‘true liberal’ he was defeated by William Giles in two successive polls at Yatala in the first elections for the Legislative Council.
 Nominated to the first vacancy on 17 December 1851, he resigned on 25 August 1852, despairing of “a reasonable constitution for the people“.

 After his father Thomas Anstey‘s death in 1851, George returned to Tasmania, but a short time later in 1854 he returned permanently to live in England.
-By 1871 he was living in Marylebone, London; he divorced his wife Harriet in 1874.
+In 1860 he was living at Princess Terrace, Hyde Park.
+By 1865 he was living at Little St James Street, Westminster.
+By the 1871 Census he was living at Harley Street, Marylebone, London (described as “[having] property in Australia and New Zealand“); he divorced his wife Harriet in 1874.
 In April 1880 George attended the funeral of his son Edgar Oliphant Anstey in Woking, writing a letter to ‘The Times‘ newspaper about the incident (see Edgar’s biography for the letter details).

 George eventually died in February 1895, living at Harley Street, Cavendish Square in Marylebone, London.
 His death was reported in many Australian newspapers, one of which gave the following obituary: